Teenage girl in critical condition after Raleigh apartment fire

 Just updated from raleigh fire: one person taken to burn unit at UNC.
 All Chief would say is that that person had a pulse on the way to the hospital.
 No word yet on how this fire started. #ABC11 #DEVELOPING pic.twitter.com/4Wh972ltM6— Josh Chapin (@JoshChapinABC11) March 22, 2018

-The Raleigh Fire Department said a person was inside one of the units.
+"when I look outside, then I saw a lot of police cars and firefighters, then I went outside to check what was happening and I realized there was smoke," said Ana Gonzalez.
+"I can tell they were like reviving somebody - they had like the IV bag.
+I was just thinking ...
+I don't know ...
+I hope that person is OK because I didn't know if somebody was going to survive or not."

-Battalion Chief Stephen Page said the victim was taken to the UNC Burn Center, where she remains critical.
+Page said the victim was pulled from a first-floor unit and taken to the UNC Burn Center, where she was listed in critical condition.

 The fire appeared to be contained to one apartment.